 After she’d finished getting the pests out of her melon patch, she glanced towards the property next door.
 Mrytle Camp, her least favorite neighbor.
 There was a good hundred yards between the properties and a small wood line, but it was too close for Arlene.
 Looking down at the jar of bugs in her hand she grinned and stuck her tongue out towards Myrtle’s place.
 She looked at her watch, “Dangit!
 I’m late.”
 It was already past seven in the morning.
 Peggy and Bertie would be expecting her at the diner, but she wouldn’t make it on time.

 * * *

-Marnie and Peggy sat in the diner across from their bookstore slash tea shop slash quilt shop, sipping coffee.
-Marnie glanced at her watch, “Arlene’s late.”
+Bertie and Peggy sat in the diner across from their bookstore slash tea shop slash quilt shop, sipping coffee.
+Bertie glanced at her watch, “Arlene’s late.”

 Peggy looked up from the book she was reading and glanced at her own watch.
 It read seven-twenty-five.
 “She’s not late, we’re early.
 We don’t meet until seven-thirty.”

 Bertie’s face pinched.
 “Yeah, but we’ve always gotten here by seven-fifteen.”

 Peggy looked at her, “It’s not time to worry yet, so stop it.”
 She sipped from her coffee cup and put her nose back in her book.